Core concepts

 Node pool lifecycle

-Node pool status | Description |
+Status | Description |

 ---|---|

-Running | Node pool running normally (regardless of node status) |
+Running | Node pool running normally (regardless of node state) |

-Running (Scheduling Disable) | All nodes in the node pool are in a scheduling-disabled state |
+Running (Scheduling Disable) | All nodes in the pool have scheduling disabled |

 Updating | Node pool settings are being updated |

-ScalingUp | Node count increasing |
+ScalingUp | Node count is increasing |

-ScalingDown | Node count decreasing |
+ScalingDown | Node count is decreasing |

-Deleting | Node pool deletion in progress |
+Deleting | Node pool is being deleted |

-Failed | Failed state requiring user intervention |
+Failed | Failed state requiring user action |

 Node lifecycle and status